KurtWink/Simba_Basic/README.md

 def stdAdjustList(jObjList, val):
     '''
-    :param jObjList: The jQuary list that will be edited.
+    :param jObjList: The jQuery list that will be edited.
     :param val: A real number by which the standard deviation will be adjusted by.
-    :return: The edited jQuary list to pass into the next phase.
+    :return: The edited jQuery list to pass into the next phase.
     '''

     return list(map(lambda x: x + (val * numpy.std(jObjList)), jObjList))